 Multiple locations, rudysbbq.com

-Black’s BBQ also has those iconic giant beef ribs but I love their fatty beef brisket, sausages, and sides.
+Originally from Lockhart, Black’s BBQ is now in Austin also has those iconic giant beef ribs but I love their fatty beef brisket, sausages, and sides.
 You can also order smoked turkey breast and chicken at Black’s BBQ.
 Make sure to save room for dessert – peached cobbler with a scoop of ice cream and the banana pudding.

 WHAT TO ORDER: Fatty beef brisket, sausage links, pork spare ribs, chunky potato salad, extra cheddar mac & cheese, green beans, and peach cobbler with a scoop of ice cream.